UniBreakfast/crud-of-increasing-complexity/0014-object-split-by-lang/README.md

 ## Testing

-You can test it manually by opening [the page](https://unibreakfast.github.io/crud-of-increasing-complexity/0013-object-with-ui) and performing CRUD operations as described above.
+You can test it manually by opening [the page](https://unibreakfast.github.io/crud-of-increasing-complexity/0014-object-split-by-lang) and performing CRUD operations as described above.
 By typing in the input and clicking the buttons or pressing the keys on the keyboard.

 ## Persistency of data

 This implementation is in memory, so it's not persistent between runs.
-If you want to persist the data, you can copy the object to any kind of persistent storage and paste it back at any point in time or on the next run.
-You can use `JSON.stringify` to convert the object to one string and concatenate an initialization statement to make it really easy.
+If you want to persist the data, you can copy the array to any kind of persistent storage and paste it back at any point in time or on the next run.
+You can use `JSON.stringify` to convert the array to one string and concatenate an initialization statement to make it really easy.

 ```js
 `var records = ${JSON.stringify(records)}